polytope-labs/ismp/consensus-client.md

 ## `StateMachineClient`

-The state machine client is an abstraction of the state proof scheme for a given state machine.
+The state machine client is an abstraction over the state proof scheme for a given state machine.
 ISMP permits a consensus client to have as many state machines as possible, and it allows these different state machines to leverage different state proof schemes.
 With this abstraction in place, ISMP is future-proofed and can work for both monolithic and modular blockchain architectures such as Polkadot, Ethereum, Celestia etc.

 ![state machines](./assets/state-machine.svg)